parth12062005/TurtleBotMaze/README.md

 # ROS Navigator Challenge

 Welcome to the ROS Navigator Challenge – where code meets navigation!
-This competition requires participants to develop an efficient ROS-based navigation algorithm for a simulated TurtleBot in a dynamically generated maze.
+This competition requires participants to develop an efficient ROS-based navigation algorithm for a simulated TurtleBot in a maze.
 The goal is to autonomously guide your bot from the starting point to the centre of the maze with the fewest possible steps.

 > **Code, Navigate, Conquer!**